 - Preheat the oven to 400 degrees.
 Prepare a baking sheet with parchment paper.

 - Add 1 Tb butter and 1 Tb olive oil to a small saute pan over medium heat.
 Thinly slice the onions and add to the pan.
 Stirring often, cook the onions for about 15 minutes or until caramelized.

-- Roughly chop the pecans….I know they’re already chopped, but you want them finely chopped so give them a couple of extra passes with a knife.
-Remove the thyme from the stem and roughly chop.
-In a small mixing bowl combine the caramelized onions, ricotta, thyme, pecans, balsamic vinegar, salt, and pepper.
+- Remove the thyme from the stem and roughly chop.
+In a small mixing bowl combine the caramelized onions, ricotta, thyme, chopped pecans, balsamic vinegar, salt, and pepper.
 Mix well until combined.
 Set aside while you prepare the vegetables.

 - Peel the sweet potato.
 Using a mandoline*, slice the sweet potato and apple into thin rounds.
 Remove the kale from the stem.
 Tear into large pieces, similar in size to the apples and sweet potatoes.

 - Lay down the two pie crusts on the sheet of parchment paper.
-It’s okay if they overlap now since you’re going to fold the outer edges up.
-Spread half of the ricotta mixture onto each pie crust in a circle leaving about 2 inches of dough around the edges.
+It's okay if they overlap now since you're going to fold the outer edges up.
+Spread half of the ricotta mixture onto each pie crust leaving about 2 inches of dough around the edges.